Call 504-384-7870 and Find Help Immediately!

 - high body temperature

-Stimulants, like amphetamines, methamphetamine, cocaine, and Ritalin, generally have uncomplicated withdrawal symptoms, so they require more emotional support from family members, friends, and counselors.
-Sometimes stimulants-abusers to require medication because they have developed stimulant psychosis, which can cause:
+Stimulants, like amphetamines, methamphetamine, cocaine, and Ritalin, generally have complicated withdrawal symptoms, so they require more emotional support from family members, friends, and counselors.
+Sometimes stimulant-abusers require medication because they have developed stimulant psychosis, which can cause: